savashn/ecewo/README.md

 <hr />

 > **This is a hobby project that I'm developing to improve my programming skills.
-So it might not be production-ready, and it doesn't need to be.
-Personally, I wouldn't recommend using C for production-level web development, as it's too risky and unnecessary.
+So it might not be production-ready yet, and it doesn't have to be.
 See [FAQ](https://ecewo.vercel.app/docs/faq).**

 ### Table of Contents